THEY AIN’T HEAVY, THEY’RE MY BROTHERS

 He just growled, “Kindly return my guns.”

 “Sure… but just so you know, there are bombers on the way now.
 Look, Eli, I know you’ve spent your whole life hating David, but it’s not like either of you are any match for me, and until you are, who cares if you’re better than him or not.
-I could take all three of you but none of us have the time.
+I could take all three of you with you working together, but none of us have the time.
 And quite frankly, I’d rather the two of you don’t kill each other.”
 I tossed both of them a pressure injector “Here.
 These are full of nanites to scrub the FOXDIE… I think that’s what that little psycho called it… out of your systems… and they’ll fix that pesky accelerated aging.
 Then both of you should get out of here.”

 I’m very good at convincing people.
 But Eli is very insane.
 It took every ounce of self control not to kill him.
 I’d never really tried that in a serious fight before.
 Finally I just Vulcan Nerve Pinched him and he went down like a sack of meal.
 “Adam, David… get out of here.
 Adam… tell Solidus I’m coming for him… oh… and Vivian?”